-Diverse human resources to support the business and promotion of DX to support the evolution of the company
+Diverse human resources to support the business and promotion of DX to support the evolution of the company from business planning to EPC and operating businesses

 Approximately 40% of our employees have diverse backgrounds, such as women, foreign nationals, and mid-career hires.
 We also strive to create work environments that draw out the best abilities of each and every employee.
-We support the advancedigitalizing operations with Al and IoT.
+We support the advancement of "creation" and "responsibility" while digitalizing operations with Al and IoT.